alexanderGugel/micro-hackathon-starter/README.md

     This script will watch and execute your server.coffee.
 It does **not** compile it into a server.js file, since it uses [nodemon](http://nodemon.io/).

+* `npm run-script build-server`

+    This script will actually compile your server.coffee file into a server.js file.

 License
 -------